Granville rail disaster: Aftermath

 The carriages involved were wooden bodied Supplementary Interurban Passenger Carriages, which had been converted from Country Passenger Stock by the PTC to Interurban Passenger stock.
 This was done by removing the previous internal arrangement of individual compartments and making the carriages an open plan similar to how passenger stock is today.
 This left the cars with only the side and end walls supporting the roof instead of a number of internal walls bearing the weight of the roof.
 It is entirely possible that if the cars had been left as built, with individual compartments, then whilst the collapse of the bridge would have crushed the carriages, the internal walls could have prevented the cars from being completely destroyed, enabling passenger to survive in pockets rather than simply being crushed.

-The disaster prompted substantial increases in rail-maintenance expenditure, something that had been experiencing a deficiency decline since the Second World War due to the reduction available of materials, finances, and labour forces.
-The Public Transport Commission of NSW soon after the accident immediately began a systematic process of track maintenance in order to prevent another incident like this from occurring.
+The disaster prompted substantial increases in rail-maintenance expenditure, which had been experiencing a steady decline since the Second World War due to the reduction available of materials, finances, and labour forces.
+The Public Transport Commission of NSW after the accident immediately began a systematic overhaul of track maintenance in order to prevent another incident from occurring.

 The train driver, Edward Olencewicz, was exonerated by the inquiry due to the exhaustive investigation into the incident.

 Due to the Granville rail disaster and the number of victims who suffered from crush syndrome (a little understood medical condition at the time), a number of changes were made as to how crush injuries are dealt with by rescue personnel, not only at incidents such as this, but also for smaller rescues as well.

 On 4 May 2017, New South Wales Premier Gladys Berejiklian apologised to the victims of the disaster, in Parliament House after extensive pushing for the apology.